ntnhut/LeetSolve/docs/source/Linked_List/02_LL_24_Swap_Nodes_in_Pairs_int.md

 [5,]
 ```

-The key insight of this solution is to swap pairs of nodes in a linked list by adjusting the pointers accordingly.
+This solution swaps pairs of nodes in a linked list by adjusting the pointers accordingly.

 It initializes pointers to the current node (`curNode`), its next node (`nextNode`), and the previous node (`preNode`).
 Then, it iterates through the list, swapping pairs of nodes by adjusting their `next` pointers and updating the `preNode` pointer.

 This approach efficiently swaps adjacent nodes in the list without requiring additional space, effectively transforming the list by rearranging pointers.

 ### Complexity
 * Runtime: `O(N)`, where `N` is the number of nodes.